askfrsltn/ms1_ask_solutions_srls/README.md

 ### **3.Aknowledgement**
 * I want to thank Code Institute for great couurse materials of HTML, CSS and UCFED materials  that prepared me to the project
 * I want to thank my mentor Ignatius Ukwuoma for:
-1. intro meeting: clear schedule that helped me to understand how to progress towards MS1.
+1. __Intro meeting__: clear schedule that helped me to understand how to progress towards MS1.
-2. 1st MSP1 Meeting (23-Sep-2020): Pointion out my potential UIX weaknesses while during Wireframes review, giving very specific advices how to cope with the challenges that I highlighted, giving me links to great sources that helped me to compensate some gaps in my skillset.
+2. __1st MSP1 Meeting__ (23-Sep-2020): Pointion out my potential UIX weaknesses while during Wireframes review, giving very specific advices how to cope with the challenges that I highlighted, giving me links to great sources that helped me to compensate some gaps in my skillset.
-3. Mid-review MS1P meeting: (30-sep-2020): openly poinitng that I am 60% of the pogress vs 90% expected, for his positive feedback about mobile version.
+3. __Mid-review__ MS1P meeting: (30-sep-2020): openly poinitng that I am 60% of the pogress vs 90% expected,
+for his positive feedback about mobile version.
 Recommmendations to change desktop UXD and 25 improvement recommendations.
-4. End of Project Review (6th of October) and his XX recommendations for improvement.
+4. __End of Project Review__ (6th of October) and his 23 minorrecommendations for improvement

 * Special thanks go to my family - my brother my wife, my litle son Luka and his younger sister Mia  who supported and motivated me in my journey towards my first developer project.